grousewood-games/solforge/docs/rules.md

 `Flank`: An ability that happens when the creature moves to a different lane, via Mobility or other effects.

+`Formation`: If the creature enters the field between two friendly creatures, this ability happens.
+Formation is checked at the moment it enters the field.

 `Gain Rank`: This ability will happen at the end of the players fourth turn in the current rank.

 `Heal`: In the context of healing a creature, and damage will be restored up to but not above that creatures maximum health.
 This is different from "gets +X health", which can raise the maximum health.